ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

         in the configuration from prj_sprout to cilogon_help. everything should work.
         Then set it back so you don't forget.
   -- see file ~/dev/csd/config/dev-testing.txt for several configurations to test.
+         These can't be in this directory since some of the configurations contain passwords.
   -- Do demo on dev: https://demo-dev.cilogon.org/cilogon2/ (cilogon:dev.cilogon.org/demo)
        No additional configuration, just basic user claims and a cert.
   -- Do surge plain client: https://surge.ncsa.illinois.edu/cilogon-oa2-dev/